 As COVID-19 has evolved into a pandemic, many businesses — big and small — have been forced to close their doors, causing a spike in unemployment.
-According to The Guardian, a record 3.3 million people filed claims for unemployment in the United States last week, and this number is only expected to grow.
+According to USA Today, a record 6.6 million people have filed claims for unemployment in the United States in the past few weeks, and this number is only expected to grow.

 Many property and community association managers are concerned about their residents health, safety, and financial well-being.
 Fortunately, there are many organizations out there that have quickly mobilized funds and assistance to ease these financial hardships.
 Here’s a list of resources you can send to your residents to help support them during this tough time:

 A cabinet-level department of the U.S. federal government, the Department of Labor is responsible for occupational safety, wage and hour standards, unemployment insurance benefits, and more.
 Their unemployment insurance programs provide benefits to eligible workers who become unemployed due to coronavirus — and these benefits have recently been expanded to offer more assistance.
 In addition, the $2 trillion Coronavirus Stimulus Package recently passed, which means qualifying Americans will be receiving cash payments soon.
 The New York Times reported, “Most adults will get $1,200, although some would get less.
 For every qualifying child age 16 or under, the payment will be an additional $500.”

 Led by advocates for restaurant workers, One Fair Wage is a nonprofit, non-governmental organization.
 Right now they are providing cash assistance to restaurant workers, car service drivers, delivery workers, and personal service workers who are financially struggling due to temporary unemployment.

 A U.S. government agency, the SBA provides support to entrepreneurs and small businesses.
 At the moment they are currently offering low-interest loans of up to $2 million to small businesses and nonprofits in certain states that have been impacted by COVID-19.